rustwasm/book/src/wasm-pack/initialize.md

 crate-type = ["cdylib"]

 [dependencies]
-wasm-bindgen="0.1"
+wasm-bindgen = "0.1"
 ```

 First off lets look at the last three fields added to the package section `description`, `license`,
-and `repository` npm requires this metadata and so `wasm-pack` won't package your code up until you
+and `repository`. npm requires this metadata and so `wasm-pack` won't package your code up until you
 have them set.
 There are more fields that you can add that are more specific to `crates.io` that you
 can find [here](https://doc.rust-lang.org/cargo/reference/manifest.html) but for the sake of this
 tutorial that's all you need for that section.